May 2018 HOUSE WINE PAIRINGS

-Pairing Notes: Made by the Momtazi sisters to be a vibrant and snappy wine, this is quite good enough to shine on its own, but even better when paired with the brandade tortellini.
-This stunning glass features notes of fresh earth, oak leaves, and pepper that work incredibly well with the saffron pasta and black garlic.
+Pairing Notes: Made by Rob Petree to be a full bodied wine with moderate tannins, this is quite good enough to shine on its own, but even better when paired with the brandade tortellini.
+This stunning glass features notes of black chery, pomegranate, and sandalwood that work incredibly well with the saffron pasta and black garlic.

-Pairing Notes: The OTT family has been growing and producing wine since 1889, and the winery is currently run by the fourth generation.
+Pairing Notes: The name Solosole, meaning ‘just sunshine’, derives from the fact that the wine is essentialy a direct result of the work undertaken in the vineyards and the ripening sun.
 For your ash-roasted white asparagus, we present this delicious wine.
-Ripe lemon zest, peppery citrus, and a hint of almond make this glass shine next to the potato butter and the Béarnaise.
+Ripe apricot, peach, and a nice dose of acidity make this glass shine next to the potato butter and the Béarnaise.

 2014 Ramey Cabernet Sauvignon, Napa Valley

 Pairing Notes: While loaded with ripe black cherry and plum, this wine also features notes of tobacco and leather, making it beautiful with the beef, the morel mushrooms, and the fava beans.
 David Ramey is well renowned for his hand in helping establish many wineries but his wines have a strong tendency to speak for themselves.

 2016 La Morandina Moscato D’Asti, Piedmont, Italy